SEAL-Embedded/sigtekx/CONTRIBUTING.md

 ## Questions?

-If you have questions about contributing:
+If you have questions:
-1. Check this guide and other documentation
+1. Check `iono help` for CLI documentation
-2. Use CLI help: `./scripts/cli.sh help` / `iono help`
+2. Run `iono doctor` for environment issues
 3. Search existing issues and discussions
 4. Open a discussion for general questions
 5. Contact maintainers for specific concerns